 The Beetle Whaleboat Project

-Our Beetle Whaleboat is now fully constructed and will join the Charles W. Morgan at Mystic Seaport in 2014 as part of its historic 38th Voyage.
-Support for this project comes from the Museum’s membership and a generous matching challenge from Peter Kellogg.
+The Beetle Whaleboat is now fully constructed and joined the Charles W. Morgan at Mystic Seaport in 2014 as part of its historic 38th Voyage.
+Support for this project came from the Museum’s membership and a generous matching challenge from Peter Kellogg.
 The slideshow was provided by Beetle Boat Shop.

 The last surviving whaling ship in America, the Charles W. Morgan, was built in 1841 in New Bedford at the yard of Jethro and Zachariah Hillman.
 It was one of 75 whaling ships out of New Bedford harbor that year; (New Bedford peaked 16 years later in 1857 with 329 vessels.)

 Beetle Boatyard shed at 1555 East Rodney French Blvd, looking East.
 Whaleboat shop was on second floor. #2000.100.3426

 James Beetle began building whaleboats while working for the Hillmans.
 From 1834 – 1854 he built over 1,000 whale boats (or about 50/year), including some for the Charles W. Morgan.
 James Beetle had three sons; Charles and John ran the Beetle shop on Rodney French Boulevard in New Bedford, while James Clarence Beetle moved to San Francisco to expand the business for the west coast fleet.
 As the industry began to decline after the Civil War, the Beetle family parlayed their expertise into designing and constructing pleasure crafts.